viamrobotics/docs/docs/components/input-controller/_index.md

 ## Control your robot with an input controller with Viam's client SDK libraries

-To get started using Viam's SDKs to connect to and control your robot, go to your robot's page on [the Viam app](https://app.viam.com), navigate to the **code sample** tab, select your preferred programming language, and copy the sample code generated.
+To get started using Viam's SDKs to connect to and control your robot, go to your robot's page on [the Viam app](https://app.viam.com), navigate to the **Code sample** tab, select your preferred programming language, and copy the sample code generated.

+{{% snippet "show-secret.md" %}}

 When executed, this sample code will create a connection to your robot as a client.
 Then control your robot programmatically by adding API method calls as shown in the following examples.